augustinh22/maptime-salzburg/2019-12-12_Bastelabend.md

-# Checklist Quiznight

 ## The Basics

 - [x] organize location
 - [x] set date and time
 - [x] define a theme (e.g. OpenStreetMap, remote sensing, spatial statistics, ... )
-- [x] find presenters
-- [x] discuss with the presenters what they will present and how the presentations fit together, make sure there is no overlap
-- [ ] set a date for the next Stammtisch (one month later), so it can be announced at the current event
 - [ ] Wifi password